Todd75/reading-notes/201class2.md

 **Conditionals:** Conditionals are code structures used to test if an expression returns true or not.
 A very common form of conditionals is the if...else statement.

+## Questions on JavaScript

+    1. What data type is a sequence of text enclosed in single quote marks?

+    A string is enclosed in single quotes.

+    2. List 4 types of JavaScript operators

+    Four types of operators are addition, subtraction, assignment, and strict equality.

+    3. Describe a real world Problem you could solve with a Function.

+## Second Set of Qs about JS

+    1. An if statement checks a __ and if it evaluates to ___, then the code block will execute.

+    An if statement checks a condition to test and if it evaluates to true, then the code block will execute.

+    2.What is the use of an else if?

+    It evaluates a condition and runs the code if the condition is true.

+    3. List 3 different types of comparison operators.

+    strict equality, less than, greater than, strict non-equality

+    4. What is the difference between the logical operator && and ||?

+    Both allow you you to chain together two or more expressions however, the && operators both/all expresions must be true but, with the || operator only one has to be true for the whole expression to evaluate to true.

 Return to the Table of Contents: [Table of Contents](https://todd75.github.io/reading-notes/)